jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The self-proclaimed "divine nobility" didn't like hearing that, they especially disliked the idea of paying taxes.
 The nobles declared Rousseau a banquet-pooper, a rule-breaker, and chased him out of Switzerland, France, and England.
 Maybe that's why the genius philosopher rented instead of owned.

-It didn't matter.
+Chasing original thinkers didn't stop history.
 The nobility was in the dying days of their Medieval Age ruling philosophy.

 Starting in 1776, within Rousseau's lifetime, Darth King faced the music when the American people started a revolution.
 One year after Rousseau died, the French had their own uprising in 1789.
 And on it went from country to country because Rousseau, and others like him, made extras realize they should become player gods in a country "of the people, for the people, by the people."